-John Weekes joined Bennett Jones LLP as a senior business adviser in the Ottawa office in 2010.
+John Weekes joined Bennett Jones LLP as a senior business advisor in the Ottawa office in 2010.

 He is an expert in international trade policy, trade agreements, and the settlement of trade disputes.
 He provides clients with an insider's perspective on how governments approach such matters, including the negotiation, implementation and management of trade agreements and trade relations.
 With his extensive experience he assists businesses and governments to develop strategies to advance and protect their interests.
 He enjoys opportunities to think outside the box and elaborate innovative solutions to the challenges faced by clients.

-Mr. Weekes participates regularly in conferences on the challenges facing the trading system and related political issues and contributes articles to newspapers and magazines.
+Mr. Weekes participates regularly in conferences and TV interviews on the challenges facing the trading system and related political issues and contributes articles to newspapers and magazines.

 In June 2016 Mr. Weekes was appointed to the Board of the Canadian Agri-Food Policy Institute an organization that facilitates the development of approaches to address key challenges faced by the Canadian agri-food industry.